csc301-winter-2020/team-project-15-kingsway_college_school/README.md

 Go to the Frontend Web and Frontend Mobile folders to check out their extensive READMEs

 # Team
+> Read more about how we organized our team in our initial [planning document](deliverables/deliverable-1/planning.md)

 ### Ryan Marten
 _Project Manager + Web Feature Lead_